Cysharp/MemoryPack/README.md

 ---
 MemoryPack provides `netstandard2.1` and `net7.0` but both are not compatibility.
 For example, MemoryPackable types under `netstandard2.1` project and use it from `net7.0` project, throws runtime exception like this

 > Unhandled exception.
-System.TypeLoadException: Virtual static method 'Serialize' is not implemented on type '*' from assembly '*'.
+System.TypeLoadException: Virtual static method '*' is not implemented on type '*' from assembly '*'.

-Since net7.0 uses static abstract members (netstandard2.1 is not supported), this behavior is a specification.
+Since net7.0 uses static abstract members(`Virtual static method`), that does not support netstandard2.1, this behavior is a specification.

-For library developer if depend MemoryPack, you need to configure dual target framework.
+.NET 7 project can't refere netstandard 2.1 dll.
+In other words, if the Application is a .NET 7 Project, all of the dependencies that use MemoryPack must support .NET 7.
+So for library developer if depend MemoryPack, you need to configure dual target framework.

 ```xml
 <TargetFrameworks>netstandard2.1;net7.0</TargetFrameworks>